Sidi1901/GetWeather/README.md

 # GetWeather

-User can find the temperature in both celcius and Fahrenheit just bu clicking on the temperation.
+User can find the temperature in both celcius and Fahrenheit just by clicking on the button.
 Status of weather is also displayed.
-User just need to allow website to access the current location.
+There is option for both user's location and custom location entered by him/her.
+User just need to allow website to access the current location for automatically knowing the temperature of his/her area.
+There is weekly forcast displayed for the given location.

 Technology used : ** Html, Css, Javascript and Openweather API**